temfpy/temfpy/README.md

 We will set up installation via Conda in the near future.

-If you use Windows and want to use the Pfaffian-state functionality, [make sure you install the `pfapack` dependency correctly!](https://pfapack.readthedocs.io/en/latest/\#usage)
+If you use Windows and want to use the Pfaffian-state functionality, [make sure you install the `pfapack` dependency correctly!](https://pfapack.readthedocs.io/en/latest/\#usage).
+Alternatively, consider using [Windows Subsystem for Linux](https://ubuntu.com/desktop/wsl).

 ## Documentation